espressomd/espresso/doc/sphinx/inter.rst

 Weeks-Chandler-Andersen (WCA) potential, which one obtains by putting the cutoff into the minimum, choosing :math:`r_\mathrm{cut}=2^\frac{1}{6}\sigma`.
-The WCA potential is purely repulsive, and is often used to mimick hard sphere repulsion.
+The WCA potential is purely repulsive, and is often used to mimic hard sphere repulsion.

 When coupling particles to a Shan-Chen fluid, if the *affinity* interaction is set,